 Created in 1966, the Naperville Park District is an independent, municipal agency serving the recreation needs of its residents.
 An Illinois Distinguished Agency since 1994, the District is one of only 1% of park districts across the country to be nationally accredited through the Commission for Accreditation of Park and Recreation Agencies (CAPRA).
 The Naperville Park District’s mission is to provide recreation and park experiences that enrich the quality of life for our community, including benefits such as community health, environmental education, social connections, and personal growth.
 The District maintains and operates more than 2,500 acres with 140 parks and facilities and provides more than 1,400 recreational, arts and environmental programs and special events annually.
 Included within the District’s operations are two championship golf courses, a multitude of playgrounds, trails, athletic courts and sports fields, two inline skating and skateboarding facilities, the Millennium Carillon, a paddle boat quarry, historic Centennial Beach, and the beautiful Riverwalk.

 Naperville Public Library

 On September 22, 1898, Nichols Library opened its doors to serve Naperville's 2,200 residents.
 Thanks to a gift from James Lawrence Nichols, the city purchased the land, hired an architect and then built and furnished the library.
 In 1992, the Naper Boulevard Library in southeast Naperville, opened on the upper of two floors and expanded to the lower level within only three years.
 In 2002, ground was broken for the construction of a 73,000-square-foot building on 95th Street in south Naperville.
-The Library has earned a five-star ranking from the Library Journal's Index of Public Library Service for 10 consecutive years.
-The index measures circulation statistics, library visits, program attendance and public computer usage on a per capita basis.
+The Library has frequently earned a five-star ranking from the Library Journal's Index of Public Library Service, which measures circulation statistics, library visits, program attendance and public computer usage on a per capita basis.

 [all photos and text courtesy of the respective organizations]